xikaioliver/CLI_CSV_Tool/README.md

 # Note
 You can still sort on "row" and/or "column" even if they are not data.
 There will be no warning or data corruption. <br/>
-You can only sort on the columns whose data can be parsed into numbers (doublee, single, integer).
+You can only sort on the columns whose data can be parsed into numbers (double, single, integer).
 Other types are generally uncomparable.
 However, you will not get a mistake message if you try to sort on them.
 The tool will give up sorting on these columns and try to sort based on other parameters. <br/>
 Empty items and other unparsable items will be sorted to the back. <br/>